April 7, 2011 (last updated August 9, 2021)

 The public’s silence favors those that benefit from the status quo of taxpayer bailouts, they warn.
 Without watchdogs, even the limited Dodd-Frank and Basel rules can get watered down.

-I collected the following footnotes for my own use, to help me keep track of some of my online sources.
-I’m leaving them here in case they’re helpful to you, too. -Mary Fricker
+Editor’s Note: I collected the following footnotes for my own use, to help me keep track of some of my online sources.
+I left them here in case they’re helpful to you, too, even though over time some documents get moved and the links no longer work.

 http://www.newyorkfed.org/tripartyrepo/: UBS AG, Bank of New York Mellon, JP Morgan, Dank of America, Barclays, Citigrop, Credit Suisse, Deutsche Bank, Goldman Sachs, Morgan Stanley, Fannie Mae, Federated Investors, Fidelity, Invesco, State Street, Citidel Investment, Depository Trust and Clearing Corp., Investment Company Institute, Securities Industry and Financial Markets Association, Managed Funds, Federal Reserve Bank of New York.